-Retail credit cards aren’t known for stellar sign-up bonuses, and the Sam’s credit card is no exception.
-You’ll receive a $30 Statement Credit when you open a new account and make $30 in Sam’s Club purchases within 30 days.
+Retail credit cards aren’t known for stellar bonuses, and the Sam’s credit card is no exception.
+You’ll receive a $30 Statement Credit when you open a new account and make $30 in Sam’s Club purchases within the first 30 days.

 The Sam’s Club Mastercard cash back categories are pretty flexible—especially compared to the Costco card’s category restrictions.
 While there’s a strange limit of $5,000 cash back per year, this likely won’t be a problem since you’d need to spend more than $150,000 across your gas and dining categories to accomplish this feat.
 However, there are a few key caveats around your rewards redemption to take note of.

 Your primary sources of Sam’s Club credit card cash back are the 5 percent cash back on gas (up to $6,000 per year, then 1 percent) and 3 percent back on dining and takeout bonus categories.
 Sam’s Club Plus members can earn 3 percent back on eligible purchases when shopping in-club or digitally through Sam’s Club when they use their Sam’s Club Mastercard and another 2 percent back from their Plus membership, for a total of up to 5 percent rewards on eligible purchases.

 For what it’s worth, this card doesn’t have the same bonus category restrictions that the Costco card does, such as Costco’s bakery and bed-and-breakfast exclusions for dining.
 And unlike the Costco card, the Sam’s Club Mastercard doesn’t exclude other store-branded gas stations from its gas rewards category.
 Plus, some credit card restaurant reward categories exclude caterers, which the Sam’s Club card’s terms specifically state it accepts.
 This can be especially helpful if you run a small business or if you use your Sam’s Club membership to prep for events.